Sunni Islam: Maturidi

-Founded by Abu Mansur al-Maturidi (d.
-944), the Maturidiyyah was the major tradition in Central Asia based on Hanafi-law.
+Founded by Abu Mansur al-Maturidi (died 944), Maturidiyyah was the major tradition in Central Asia based on Hanafi-law.
 It is more influenced by Persian interpretations of Islam and less on the traditions established within Arabian culture.
 In contrast to the traditionalistic approach, Maturidism allows to reject hadiths based on reason alone.
 Nevertheless, revelation remains important to inform humans about that is beyond their intellectual limits, such as the concept of an afterlife.
 Ethics on the other hand, do not need prophecy or revelation, but can be understood by reason alone.
 One of the tribes, the Seljuk Turks, migrated to Turkey, where later the Ottoman Empire was established.
 Their preferred school of law achieved a new prominence throughout their whole empire although it continued to be followed almost exclusively by followers of the Hanafi school while followers of the Shafi and Maliki schools within the empire followed the Ash'ari and Athari schools of thought.
 Thus, wherever can be found Hanafi followers, there can be found the Maturidi creed.